Performing Cataract Surgery

 • Medical insurance will not cover this IOL.

-• This IOL only corrects vision at one focal point, usually set for distance.
+• This IOL only corrects vision at one focal point and is usually set for distance.

 ———————————————————————–